Venezuela’s Meltdown Could Be Trump’s First Nightmare, Too

 “The question on everyone’s mind, including the Trump transition team,” the senior U.S. official said, “is whether there’ll be a soft landing in Venezuela, or if the country is headed toward a major humanitarian disaster.”

-Photo credit: Wilfredo Riera/Bloomberg via Getty Images
+Photo credit: WILFREDO RIERA/Bloomberg via Getty Images